 How to Season a Non-Stick Frying Pan

-Here’s how you season your non-stick pan:
+Here’s how to season non-stick cookware:

 - Wash and dry your non-stick skillet, ensuring that no moisture remains.